GitHub Actions

 How it works

-When running a CI pipeline with Dagger using GitHub Actions, the general workflow looks like this:
+When running a CI pipeline with Dagger using a standard GitHub Actions runner, the general workflow looks like this:

 Prerequisites